3 min read

 Can text messages be personalized and HIPAA compliant?

-Yes, healthcare providers can send personalized text messages containing protected health information (PHI) to ensure efficient communication with patients if done following HIPAA regulations.
+Yes, healthcare providers can send personalized text messages containing protected health information (PHI) for efficient patient communication that follows HIPAA regulations.

 Providers must ensure the privacy and security of the patient's identifiable health information.